capacitor-community/bluetooth-le/README.md

 ## Usage

-Do not use the plugin class directly.
+It is recommended to not use the plugin class directly.
 There is a wrapper class `BleClient` which makes events and method arguments easier to work with.

 ```typescript
 // Import the wrapper class directly